World War II decoys for Hull docks, 1580m south east, 600m west and 90m south west of Little Humber

 generators and associated switch gear for the lights.
 The eastern room, which

-has an emergency escape hatch through the roof, was the accomodation for the
+has an emergency escape hatch through the roof, was the accommodation for the

 decoy's crew and acted as a bomb shelter.